-Luckily for you, not all cookies last forever.
-Some will automatically disappear, because of a long inactivity period or because they have an expiration date.
-If you find storing cookies is not something you want to allow, they can be disabled.
+Of course, not all cookies are wanted.
+Some people want to protect their privacy online, while others want to make sure they’ve increased their speed in Chrome.
+While not all cookies last forever, if you find storing cookies isn’t something you want to allow, they can be blocked and disabled within Chrome.
 Continue reading to find out how you can do this for the Chrome web browser.

 Step by step guide for blocking third-party cookies in Chrome